GroggyOtter/jsongo_AHKv2/README.md

 * `false` => Backslashes are escaped using unicode `\u005c`

 ### `.extract_all`
-* `true` => When exporting an AHK object, any object derived from the base Object will be processed and exported as a map.
+* `true` => When exporting an AHK object to JSON, all valid Object types will be processed and exported as a map.
-  Script will loop through any object's `OwnProps()` and save each property as a key:value pair.
+  The script will loop through the object's [`OwnProps()`](https://www.autohotkey.com/docs/v2/lib/Object.htm#OwnProps) and export each property as a key:value pair.
 * `false` => **[Default]** Script will throw an error when encountering any object that's not an Array or Map.

 ### `.extract_objects`